Hiking Safety Tips: Before you ever step foot on the trail…

 Dress for Success

 Don’t underestimate the importance of your clothing.
-Make sure you select clothing that is based on your environment and the weather you expect.
+Make sure you select clothing that is based on your environment and the weather you expect to encounter.

 In a survival situation the clothes on your back, combined with what’s in your bag, will be your primary source of shelter and protection.
 Clothing is your first line of defense against the elements and is something that should never be overlooked.